Tom Van Arsdale: Early life

+Van Arsdale was a member of the U.S. team that won the gold medal in the 1965 Summer Universiade.
+He was inducted into the Indiana Basketball Hall of Fame in 1988.
+In February 2019, the Van Arsdale brothers were honored by Indiana at halftime of a game between Indiana and Purdue.

+Professional career

-Selected by the Detroit Pistons in the second round of the 1965 NBA draft, Van Arsdale was named to the NBA All-Rookie Team in 1966, together with his identical twin brother Dick.
-He played in the NBA for twelve seasons; with the Pistons, Cincinnati Royals/Kansas City–Omaha Kings, Philadelphia 76ers, Atlanta Hawks, and Phoenix Suns.
-A consecutive three-time All-Star starting in 1970, Van Arsdale’s play peaked as the Royals lost star Oscar Robertson to the Bucks.
+Van Arsdale was selected 11th overall by the Detroit Pistons in the 1965 NBA draft.
+He was named to the NBA All-Rookie Team for the 1965–66 season, together with Dick.
+He played in the National Basketball Association (NBA) for 12 seasons; with the Pistons, Cincinnati Royals/Kansas City–Omaha Kings, Philadelphia 76ers, Atlanta Hawks, and Phoenix Suns.
+A consecutive three-time NBA All-Star starting in 1970, Van Arsdale's play peaked as the Royals lost star Oscar Robertson to the Milwaukee Bucks.
 In 1970 and 1971, he averaged scoring totals of 22.8 and 22.9 points per game, the latter of which was a career high.
-On February 13, 1972, Van Arsdale scored a career-high 44 points in a 112-111 loss to the Houston Rockets.
+On February 13, 1972, Van Arsdale scored a career-high 44 points in a 112–111 loss to the Houston Rockets.
 He retired as player in 1977.

-Despite Robertson’s departure from Cincinnati in 1970 being somewhat countered by the arrival of another All-Star guard in Tiny Archibald, the Royals continued to finish below .500, and even after being traded himself Van Arsdale never was on a team that made the postseason.
-He still holds the NBA record for most career games played without a playoff appearance.
-He played 929 games without making a single playoff appearance.
-Van Arsdale is also the highest scoring player (14,232 career points) in NBA history without a playoff appearance.
+Despite Robertson's departure from Cincinnati in 1970 being somewhat countered by the arrival of another All-Star guard in Tiny Archibald in the 1970 NBA draft, the Royals continued to finish below .500.
+Even after being traded himself, Van Arsdale never was on a team that made the postseason.
+He still holds the NBA record for most career games played (929) and most career points scored (14,232) without a playoff appearance.

+Legacy

-Born and raised in Indianapolis, the Van Arsdale twins played together through college and again in Phoenix during the 1976–77 season, the final for both.
+The Van Arsdale twins played together through college and again in Phoenix during the 1976–77 season, the final for both.
 The original lockers of both Tom and Dick remain in the display case in the lobby of the Emmerich Manual High School gymnasium.

+Van Arsdale served on the NBA Players Association and Retired Players Association.

+Personal life

+After retirement, Van Arsdale authored the book, JOURNEY MAN: Celebrating an Unlucky, Unpredictable, and Undeniably Successful NBA Career.
+He and Dick shared a post-retirement art studio in Scottsdale, Arizona, which they opened in May 2018.
+Their art focuses on promoting racial tolerance and harmony.